New York Times Logo

 What Web is the New York Times?

-The New York Times online edition is a specialized site.
-It appeared in 1996 and is now the most popular web news resource with monthly traffic of about 30 million users.
+The New York Times online edition is a specialized news website launched in 1996.
+It has become the most popular web news resource, attracting about 30 million monthly users.

 What font is the NY Times logo?